DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2022-07-18-showing-dates-and-deadlines-for-the-next-recruitment-cycle.md

       src: dates-and-deadlines.png
 ---

-We have a page showing dates and deadlines in the ‘how to use this service’ section.
+The guidance section of the service includes a page showing dates and deadlines for teacher training applications.
+It includes dates such as:

+- the start and end of a recruitment cycle
+- the Christmas and Easter periods, which do not count as working days

+Providers sometimes want to know the dates of the next recruitment cycle, particularly towards the end of a cycle.

 ## What we changed

-We’ve added:
+We added:

 - a table giving the dates and deadlines for the next recruitment cycle
 - h2 headings to distinguish between the current and next cycle
-- the years of the cycle for the ‘start of cycle’ and ‘end of cycle’ rows in the tables
+- the years of the relevant cycle for the ‘start of cycle’ and ‘end of cycle’ rows in the tables

-## Future work
+## Further considerations

 We plan to move information about dates and deadlines to GOV.UK.

-This is because it will be useful to people who do not use the ‘Manage teacher training applications’ service.
+This is because it could be useful to people who do not use the ‘Manage teacher training applications’ service.